bdrechsler/radm3dpy/doc/sphinx/radmc3dPy/download.rst

 **Latest stable version**

+* :download:`v0.30.2 <radmc3dPy-0.30.2.tar.gz>`

+    *Important bugfixes*

+        * When scalarfields (e.g. dust density) was read from a data file in ascii format, the file header was read wrong, which may resulted in a RuntimeException due to inconsistency in data size between the mesh and the scalar data.
+        * When scalarfields defined on an octree AMR mesh were read from a file in ascii format the header had an indexing error, which may resulted in a RuntimeException due to inconsistency in data size between the mesh and the scalar data.
+        * Image convolution always returned positive pixel values.
+While images calculated in total intensity (i.e. Stokes I), should always be positive, this is not true for the other Stokes parameters.
+This might have resulted in wrong intensity values when images with full stokes parameters were convolved.
+        * Axis labels in the plotSpectrum() function were drawn wrong.

+**Previous versions**

     * :download:`v0.30.1 <radmc3dPy-0.30.1.tar.gz>`

         *New features*

             * New Fortran implementation of the Mie-code with Python interface (f2Py) replacing the pure Python implementation.

-**Previous versions**

     * :download:`v0.30 <radmc3dPy-0.30.tar.gz>`